wellenvogel/avnav-history-plugin/Readme.md

 ![ScreenShot](doc/Screenshot_config.png)

 You need to configure the values to be stored, the frequency (period) and the store time.
-To select values pick from list of all currently available keys in AvNav's internal Store (so ensure that the values to inlcude are currently available).
+To select values pick from list of all currently available keys in AvNav's internal Store (so ensure that the values to include are currently available).
 Transducer values from XDR records will be visible as gps.transducers.xxxx.
 The example configuration defines the values to be written every 60s to the history and kept for up to 72h hours.
 Data received within the 60s period are accumulated and the average is stored.